Rock squirrel: Predators

-A variety of snakes, birds of prey, and other mammals (bobcats, ringtails, gray foxes, raccoons, coyotes, badgers, domestic cats and dogs) prey upon the rock squirrel.
+A variety of snakes (such as western rattlesnakes and eastern pine snakes), birds of prey (such as golden eagles), and other mammals (bobcats, ringtails, gray foxes, raccoons, coyotes, badgers, domestic cats and dogs) prey upon the rock squirrel.
 Humans have also been known to eat rock squirrels, but can also view them as pests, resulting in lethal and nonlethal removal.
 The rock squirrel displays a variety of antipredator behaviors.
 When close to a snake, they make menacing movements and even throw debris at the snake.
 They often feed, rest, and sunbathe in trees, high rocks, and stumps.
 This allows them to watch for predators and to communicate alarm calls to other squirrels.
 They also emit musky scent from their anal glands when disturbed by predators.

 A Rock Squirrel in its natural environment along the Verde River in Arizona.

 Geographic Range

 Because of their specialized habitat requirements, there are only a few states in the US where these creatures can sustain themselves.
 These squirrels inhabit rocky mountains, canyon walls, cliffs, and steep rocky hills and only a few areas within North America contain such landscapes.
-These squirrels can be found throughout the southern US border along with Mexico in states like California, Arizona, Utah, Colorado, Oklahoma, New Mexico and parts of West Texas.
-Contrary to popular belief, in Mexico these squirrels are not found in eastern coastal lowlands, but they inhabit areas of Jalisco, Guerrero, Mexico, Morelos, Colima and Puebla.
+These squirrels can be found throughout the southern US border along with Mexico in states like California, Arizona, Utah, Colorado, Oklahoma, New Mexico and parts of Texas.
+Contrary to popular belief, in Mexico these squirrels are not found in eastern coastal lowlands, but they inhabit areas of Jalisco, Guerrero, Guanajuato, Mexico, Morelos, Colima and Puebla.
 In the western edge of the range of these squirrels in the US, they mostly inhabit parts of southeasternmost corners of California, which includes some of the most arid areas in the entire state.